boltops-tools/terraspace-docs/_includes/learn/cloud.md

 ## Terraspace Cloud

 You can configure your app settings to enable [Terraspace Cloud](https://blog.boltops.com/2022/06/10/terraspace-cloud/).
 This provides a nice GUI interface to track your plans and updates.
-It is optional. config/app.rb
+This is optional.

+config/app.rb

 ```ruby